Presenter: J. Scott Yaruss, PhD, CCC-SLP, BCS-F, F-ASHA

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

-"Great treatment approaches.
+"I liked the treatment approaches.
 Very easy to follow and apply right away."
 K.B.
 (Dec.
 2022)

 "Suggestions for how to speak to parents of children who stutter were beneficial.
 I liked the course clarity and ease of access."
 K.M.
 (Dec.
 2022)

-"This course focused on treating the entire disorder, including how to talk to parents.
+"Treating the entire disorder, including how to talk to parents.
 I liked the examples of strategies and the analogies."
 A.M.
 (Dec.
 2022)

 "Good treatment ideas."
 C.H.
 (Dec.
 2022)